Here is a collection of information of things on the Kirkwood Community College Campuses that you should know about!

 There is only one ATM available on the Cedar Rapids campus.
 It’s located near the cafeteria by Student Life and the US Bank campus branch.
 On the Iowa City campus there is one available next to the One Stop Office.

-5. A second tab will pop up and ask you to log in with your k-number and password
+2. It will pop up with a screen asking you to log in with your k-number and password

 Book Return – Library

 On the Cedar Rapids campus you can return books you’ve checked out in the drop at the circulation desk, the slot right outside the library doors, and the outside bookdrop.
 You can find the outside bookdrop right here.

 At the Iowa City branch return books at the desk and in the library book return box (a large black box) across from the library doors.
 There is also a book return box available in the parking lot.